Shipping Frozen Food: The Ins, Outs, and Wherewithal

 - Carriers offer “protected” services at the port.
 For a fee, the container yard /port/terminal will send a person out to check the fuel level of the reefer container and its functionality just to ensure nothing is wrong.

-- All internal surfaces of vehicles and devices used for transporting frozen food shall be clean and free of objectionable odors before being loading with frozen food.
+- All internal surfaces of vehicles and devices used for transporting frozen food shall be clean and free of objectionable odors before being loaded with frozen food.

-- Produce (Food) Traceability Initiative (PTI) to enhance traceability throughout the Food Supply Chain.
+- Produce (Food) Traceability Initiative (PTI) is used to enhance traceability throughout the Food Supply Chain.

 - Solutions to marking cases and pallets to meet PTI requirements.